bioinfomaticsCSU/MAC/README.md

-# AMC
+# MAC
-A novel scaffolding algorithm based on adjacency algebraic model and classification
+Merging assemblies by using adjacency algebraic model and classification

 ## Pre-installed: